Transfer Policies for Students Holding Associate of Applied Science Degrees

 A.A.S.
 Degree Credits Accepted by Whitworth

 Whitworth will accept credit from selected associate of applied science degrees from regionally-accredited Washington state or approved out-of-state community colleges if a student chooses to apply that credit toward one of Whitworth’s evening degree programs.
 The student will transfer in with 60-64 semester credits (depending upon the total number of credits earned through the A.A.S. degree), and will be granted junior standing.
 A list of accepted A.A.S. degrees is available in the Whitworth School of Continuing Studies Office or on the continuing studies website.

-Admission Requirements for Bachelor of Liberal Studies, Community College A.A.S.
+Admission Requirements for Community College A.A.S.
 Degree Transfer

 In addition to the School of Continuing Studies' admission requirements, applicants for the "upside-down" A.A.S. transfer degree program must meet the following criterion: